Kebaya – inventive pan-Asian haute cuisine

 For starters, we had the Kebaya Banh Xeo, a dish with its origins in Vietnamese cuisine.
-This dainty crispy wafer pancakes folded in half were filled with a combination of bean sprouts, crispy tofu, dried shrimp, stir fried vegetables and topped with tamarind sauce.
+These dainty crispy wafer pancakes folded in half were filled with a combination of bean sprouts, crispy tofu, dried shrimp, stir-fried vegetables and topped with tamarind sauce.

 Also on the table, presented differently was a typical Nyonya dish – Otak Otak.
 The turmeric curried fish custard, usually steamed in banana leaves, was encased in homemade puff pastry and served as a starter instead of a shared dish with rice.

 Pork Man Tou is another interesting appetizer to consider.
 It is a sous vide soy pork dish served with pickled vegetables on homemade mini man tou buns.
 This is an intriguing twist to the very typical Tau Eu Bak.